-Nusinersen (sold under the brand name Spinraza) is currently the only FDA-approved SMA treatment.
-Nusinersen isn’t a cure for SMA, but it may slow the condition down.
+Nusinersen (sold under the brand name Spinraza) was the first FDA-approved SMA treatment.
+It isn’t a cure for SMA, but it may slow the condition down.
 An article published in The New England Journal of Medicine reports about 40 percent of those who took this medication experienced a slowing of the progression of the disease.
 Many participants also reported improved muscle strength with the drug.

-It’s also one of the most expensive drugs in history, with initial treatments priced at $750,000.
-Subsequent treatments may add up to hundreds of thousands of dollars more, according to SMA News Today.
-Your healthcare provider should help you understand all the potential benefits and risks associated with nusinersen before you accept treatment.
+Your healthcare provider should help you understand all the potential benefits and risks associated with these drugs before you accept treatment.

 Many people living with SMA are interested in clinical trials, hoping for improvement in their condition or even a cure.
 But clinical trials are often complex and may be less helpful than people hope.
 While the ultimate goal is always an effective treatment available on the open market, that’s not the outcome for most trial drugs.